rlayko/rlayko/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Collaborative climate adaptation planning at NPS mid-Atlantic battlefield parks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Jelena Vukomanovic
+  -  Kate Jones
+  -  Kate Dean-McKinney
+  - Kofi Boone
+  -  John Millhauser
+  - Erin Seekamp
-  - Robert Ford
+  -  Garrett Silliman

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'Equal contribution'
+ # - 'Equal contribution'
-  - 'Equal contribution'
+  #- 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2025-04-016T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).